lah7/Ambiant-MATE-Colours/README.md

 After installing, themes/icons will be available from **Appearance** (Look & Feel).

+To keep the size of the colour themes down, these colours depend on the original theme packages: `ambiant-mate-gtk-themes` and `ambiant-mate-icon-themes`

-## Ubuntu MATE Welcome (18.04 to 21.10)
+## Via Ubuntu MATE Welcome

+The project was previously known as `ubuntu-mate-colours`, which included recoloured wallpapers and a Plank theme.

-Users of Ubuntu MATE between releases 18.04 and 21.10 can conveniently access this feature via the **Welcome** application:
+Users running a release of Ubuntu MATE between 18.04 and 21.10 can conveniently access this feature via the **Welcome** application:

 ![Screenshot of Colour Selection in Ubuntu MATE Welcome](.github/readme/welcome.png)

 This adds the older [lah7/ubuntu-mate-colours PPA](https://launchpad.net/~lah7/+archive/ubuntu/ubuntu-mate-colours/),
 which is now discontinued.
+This feature is no longer used in 22.04 as Yaru-MATE has superceded this theme, and includes colour variants out of the box.

 ### Snap Compatibility